The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Natural Bridge

 On your way back from Emerald Lake, you’ll want to stop at this Canadian natural wonder in Yoho National Park.
-Natural Bridge is a rock formation that spans the Kicking Horse River, creating a stunning arch that looks like a bridge.
+Natural Bridge is a rock formation that spans the Kicking Horse River.
+It creates a stunning arch that looks like a bridge.

 The river has carved out a deep gorge over thousands of years, creating a hole in the limestone behind what was once a more standard waterfall.
 The result is a spectacular sight that attracts thousands of visitors every year.
 The river is a beautiful turquoise color and flows with great force through the narrow opening.

-Budget 30 minutes for this spot, though you can easily spend more or less time here, depending on your interest level.
+Budget a half hour for this spot, though you can easily spend more or less time here, depending on your interest level.
 You simply park and walk right up to the various viewing platforms here.

 You can admire the Natural Bridge from these viewpoints or even walk across it if you are feeling adventurous!